KmolYuan/apimd/README.md

 | [585] | Type Hinting Generics In Standard Collections |
 | [604] | Allow writing union types as X &#124; Y |

+### Section Links

+Since the converted title id will remove the period symbol, apimd will insert another HTML anchor id to help you refer to other public names in docstring.
+The anchor id is generated from the lowercase full name, and replace the periods `.` by hyphens `-`.
+For example, `aaa.AAA.bbb_Ccc` will become `aaa-aaa-bbb_ccc`.

+Use `--no-link` to prevent this function.

 ## Stubs

 If a module has a stub file (`.pyi`), the stub file will be loaded for annotations once again.